Impact of Coronavirus on Business

 Extreme Recession in financial markets

 Chinese markets lost up to 10 percent at the opening of trading on Monday after the Chinese New Year holiday.
-Also, significant losses were noted in the markets of Japan, Australia and Singapore.
+Also, significant losses were note in the markets of Japan, Australia, and Singapore.

 International Tarde Damage

 Singapore’s economy is heavily dependent on international trade.
 Singapore also often hosts international conferences.
-However, the spread of coronavirus has been going on for more than a month, which leads to the closure of stores, the cancellation of flights, events and hotel reservations throughout Asia.
+However, the spread of coronavirus has been going on for more than a month, which leads to the closure of stores, and the cancellation of flights, events, and hotel reservations throughout Asia.

 Initially, countries in the region carefully monitored the possible economic consequences of the outbreak in China.
 Apple and Disneyland temporarily stopped serving customers on the mainland, and many neighboring countries have imposed entry bans.

 However, over time, it became clear that the economic consequences could be longer-lasting.
 Starbucks, Toyota, Royal Caribbean Cruises, and several other companies have partially suspended operations in China.